Onit Documentation

 Create another ManyToMany Field.
 The Name of this Field must be the same as the Name used in your sibling app.
 (For us, that's contractapproval_invoices.)

-Select the app that you want used as a sibling from the Target App dropdown.
+Select the app that you want to use as a sibling from the Target App dropdown.

 Select Enforce App Type.